December 16, 2014 § 1 Comment

 Marketing to women is often a delicate science of respecting their gender and not falling into some pink state of condescension.
 It’s not a world of “pink it and shrink it” anymore.

 But the stakes are high for females.
 The male market is tapped out.
 Women represent the growing side of the football market.
 But female football fans are dealing with lots of contradictory issues.
 Health issues are huge for those moms of budding and current NFL players.
 Violence often makes headlines with players in the headlines for everything from domestic assault to murder.
-Women were particularly upset with the slap-on-the-wrist two-game suspension for Ravens Ray Rice who knocked his fiancé unconscious in a casino earlier this year.
+Women were particularly upset with the slap-on-the-wrist two-game suspension for Ravens Ray Rice who knocked his fiancé unconscious in a casino earlier this year, but he was ultimately handed an indefinite suspension.

 And at the same time, we see the tremendous good that comes from the sports community service.
 Individual players have foundations that work with kids, support charities and volunteer in the community.